|Agentura ochrany přírody a krajiny České republiky||www.nature.cz|

 Photo and video

-The cave visitors are welcomed by a picturesque corner with an historical administration building under the Velký Špičák Hill with beech wood on rocky slopes.
+The cave visitors are welcomed by a guid and picturesque corner with an historical administration building under the Velký Špičák Hill with beech wood on rocky slopes.
 Under good visibility conditions there is a beautiful view of the mountain range of the Hrubý Jeseník with the saddle called Červenohorské sedlo and the nearby Zlatý Chlum lookout tower.
 A stony footpath between ancient beeches leads into the deep rocky ravine with the staircase to the original cave entrance known since the Middle Ages.
 The surrounding rocks are affected by historic mining of marble blocks and the hillsides are ancient spoil heaps from small quarries.
 After several steps the narrow corridor that was not made accessible branches out from the entrance corridor in the northwest direction to the so-called Spodní patra (Lower Floors) with a 10 m deep abyss and a lake at the bottom (during floods in 1997 water rose up to the cave route).
 Just a little further on you can look into the Kostnice (Ossuary) abyss named after the bones of small Pleistocene vertebrates were found.
 Then Královská hrobka (Royal Tomb) – a limestone block covered with a sinter layer that resembles a sarcophagus – follows on the left side.

 There are numerous historical writings and drawings on the walls and ceilings of the whole cave.
 The crossing of corridors called Kalvárie (Calvary) is the most interesting place in the labyrinth.
 In addition to typical heart-shaped profiles of corridors there are also many significant records on the walls.
 You can also see a remarkable drawing here of two people praying under the cross – Kalvárie (Calvary) and a cross with a crescent moon.
 The age of the drawing is not known, but it used to be associated with an alleged visit of the Czech Brothers, who sought refuge here after the Battle of White Mountain.